Azure PowerShell context objects

 Select-AzContext support the

--Scope argument so that you can control how long the context is active.
+Scope parameter so that you can control how long the context is

--Scope lets you change a single session's active context without changing the default:
+Scope lets you change a single session's active context without changing your default:

 $context = Get-AzContext -Name "mycontext" New-AzVM -Name ExampleVM -AzContext $context